PaloAltoNetworks/pan-os-upgrade-assurance/docs/panos-upgrade-assurance/api/firewall_proxy.md

 def get_device_software_version()
 ```

-Gets the current running device software version, as a packaging.version.Version object.
+Gets the current running device software version, as a `packaging.version.Version` object.

 This allows you to do comparators between other Version objects easily.
 Note that this strips out information
-    like 'xfr' but maintains the hotfix (i.e 9.1.12-h3 becaomes 9.1.12.3 for the purpose of versioning).
+    like `xfr` but maintains the hotfix (i.e `9.1.12-h3` becomes `9.1.12.3` for the purpose of versioning).

-__Returns the software version as a packaging 'Version' object.__
+__Returns__

-Version: Version(9.1.12)
+`Version`: the software version as a packaging 'Version' object.

 ### `FirewallProxy.get_fib`